Robert Thompson’s House of Faith

 Later, after his retirement from parliament, Thompson quietly moved into the Reform Party of Canada column, providing personal encouragement to Preston Manning, the party’s founder and son of Ernest Manning – one of the people who had originally encouraged him to enter Canadian politics after his Ethiopian service.

 Once settled in BC, Thompson became active in the development of the fledgling Trinity Junior College (today known as Trinity Western University), founded by the Evangelical Free Church.
-He taught political science there, and served a stint as chancellor.
+He taught political science there, and served a stint as chair of the board of governors.
 He was also responsible for encouraging many young people from Ethiopia, including some members of Haile Selassie’s family, to get their education at Trinity.
 Some returned to leadership posts in their homeland and others are working in faith-based international development organizations in North America.

 Hazel Thompson died July 14, 1992.
 In 1993 Thompson married Evelyn Brant, a widow who, with her husband, had served in Ethiopia along with the Thompsons.
 Thompson died in 1997.
 Several speakers at his funeral identified him as a mentor to their own service.
 They included Donald Page, who developed the Master of Arts in Administrative Leadership (MAAL) at Trinity, Franklin Graham, son of Billy, who valued Thompson’s advice when he set up the international relief and development agency known as Samaritan’s Purse and Benno Friesen, an early Trinity professor who went on to serve as one of Mulroney’s “God squad” in the House of Commons.